 Graduates of all four academies receive a bachelor of science degree and are commissioned as officers in their respective Service branch.
 In all cases, there is a service obligation.

 You can learn more about the military and the service academies at www.todaysmilitary.com.

-If you need a Congressional letter of recommendation, contact Congressman Raul Ruiz's office at 760-424-8888 or visit www.ruiz.house.gov.
+If you need a Congressional letter of recommendation, contact Congressman Raul Ruiz's office at 760-424-8888.